qain1104/Agentic-Taxation-Optimization-via-LLM-SMT-Constraint-Reasoning/Readme.md

 We intend this artifact to qualify for the following ICSE / ACM badges:

 - **Artifacts Available**
-  - The full artifact (source code, data, and scripts) will be archived on a long-term repository (e.g., Zenodo) and linked from the camera-ready paper.
+  The full artifact (source code, data, and scripts) will be archived on a long-term repository (e.g., Zenodo) and linked from the camera-ready paper.

 - **Artifacts Evaluated — Reusable**
-  - The artifact is documented and structured to support reuse and extension beyond the paper’s experiments, e.g., adapting the pipeline to other tax regimes or constraint problems.
+  The artifact is documented and structured to support reuse and extension beyond the paper’s experiments, e.g., adapting the pipeline to other tax regimes or constraint problems.

-> **Provenance & DOI**
+**Provenance**

-> - Paper: _Agentic Taxation Optimization via LLM SMT-Constraint Reasoning_ (ICSE 2026 SEIP).
+- Paper: _Agentic Taxation Optimization via LLM SMT-Constraint Reasoning_ (ICSE 2026 SEIP).
-> - Preprint: `<add arXiv / institutional link here, if any>`
+- Preprint: <!-- TODO: add arXiv / institutional link if available -->
-> - Archived artifact DOI: `<add Zenodo / Figshare DOI here>`
+- Archived artifact DOI: <!-- TODO: add Zenodo / Figshare DOI once created -->

 ---